The Ugly American (film): Plot

 The setting is the present day in Sarkhan, a fictional Southeast Asian country roiled by civil unrest and divided between the Communist North Sarkhan and South Sarkhan.
 Americans and Sarkhanese are building a "Freedom Road" in Sarkhan, which anti-American Sarkhanese view as an exercise in American imperialism of no value to the people.
 As the film begins, saboteurs murder a U.S. worker on the highway and send his truck plunging down an embankment, making it look as if he were drunk.
 A local worker is killed.
 One of the saboteurs rails against the death and ascribes it to American imperialism.

 In Washington, hearings are held on a new American ambassador to Sarkhan.
 The nominee is Harrison MacWhite, a journalist and World War II veteran who had become acquainted with Sarkhan during the war.
 At the hearing, Senator Brenner grills MacWhite about his qualifications, including his links to Deong, an old friend of MacWhite he had met during the war.
 Deong has become Sarkhan's most prominent revolutionary leader.
 Brenner reads an article quoting Deong sounding hostile and anti-American; MacWhite says the quote is old and taken out of context and that he believes Deong is a man of honor.

-When MacWhite and his wife arrive in Sarkhan, a mob of rebels swarms the airport and attacks his car, even crashing a wooden board through the window close to his wife.
+When MacWhite and his wife arrive in Sarkhan, a mob of rebels swarms the airport and attacks his car, even using a wooden post as a battering ram, smashing it through the window close to his wife.
 The furious MacWhite asks why his staff didn't warn him about the danger and threatens to fire them if they fail again.

 That night, MacWhite is pleased to reunite with Deong at his home.
 They get drunk together and discuss politics, leaving MacWhite disturbed.
 He drives around the city, thinking about it.
 When MacWhite returns to Deong's home late that night, the men fight bitterly over politics; MacWhite leaves believing Deong is a Communist.

-MacWhite decides that the Freedom Road should be rerouted to a more provocative location, close to the border with North Sarkhan.
+MacWhite decides that the Freedom Road should be rerouted north to a more provocative location, close to the border with North Sarkhan.
 He convinces the Sarkhanese government to go along with this.
 Its prime minister reluctantly agrees, on condition that the U.S. Seventh Fleet intervene if necessary.